BB31420/loveListLace/README.md

 # Instructable: Using the App for different style stories:

-This instructable will guide you through modifying the provided code to focus on generating haikus and fact-based videos about bees.
-We'll cover changing the prompt, the models, text overlay, and background color and positioning.
+This instructable will guide you through modifying the provided code to focus on generating a video about a car salesman and a love story.
+We'll cover changing the prompts and app.

  **Example usage**
  * For a love story, use the default prompts, no query, and select the ```mis - missed connections``` category with the desired area and amount of posts